-- Take Crossfade/Cut/Delay: used to a assign a crossfade, cut, or delay action for the transition between the clip in the program bus and the clip in the preview bus that will replace it when the Take button is pressed.
+- Take Crossfade/Cut/Delay: used to a assign a crossfade, cut, or delay action for the transition between the clip in the program bus and the clip that will replace it when the main Take button or any immediate take button is pressed.
 The default value of 0 seconds represents a cut, and allows the Take Fade Out slider to be used.
 Moving the slider to the left or right causes either a crossfade (left) or a delay (right) to be applied for the transition between clips. - Kill Fade Out: used to apply a variable fade-to-black time to the clip in the program bus that is used when the Kill button is pressed.
 Setting the slider to a value of 0 seconds causes a cut.

-take cut 0.00s take delay 3.00s
+take crossfade 2.20s take cut 0.00s take delay 3.00s